-- ENGL 302 Research in Sociolinguistics: Students spend the first half of the semester studying sociolinguistic principles, and the second half applying these principles to field research.
-ENGL 301 is recommended (but not required) prior to taking this course - ENGL 304 Discover Your Language: Following on from Introduction to Linguistics, this course provides students with tools and practice to do basic grammatical analysis.
+ENGL 304 - Discover Your Language: Following on from Introduction to Linguistics, this course provides students with tools and practice to do basic grammatical analysis.
 This will include work to discover the grammar of his/her language.
-Prerequisite or co-requisite: ENGL 301 - ENGL 305 Grammar for Teaching English as a Second Language (ESOL): Students complete an in-depth study of grammar, mechanics, and usage with special focus on areas that give English language learners the most trouble.
+Prerequisite or co-requisite: ENGL 301

+ENGL 305 - Grammar for Teaching English as a Second Language (ESOL): Students complete an in-depth study of grammar, mechanics, and usage with special focus on areas that give English language learners the most trouble.
 Students study, discuss, and prepare weekly reports and mini lessons on each week's targeted grammar feature.
-Students also present mini- lessons on grammar and compile a course binder. - ENGL 499 Directed Study: Individual study with frequent instructor/student meetings in the area related to English language may be arranged through a faculty member teaching in the subject area.
-Request forms are available in the registrar's office. - FEDU 200 Field Education Introduction and Development: This course is designed to expose the student to the basics of practical ministry and team ministry.
+Students also present mini- lessons on grammar and compile a course binder.

+ENGL 499 - Directed Study: Individual study with frequent instructor/student meetings in the area related to English language may be arranged through a faculty member teaching in the subject area.
+Request forms are available in the registrar's office.

+FEDU 200 - Field Education Introduction and Development: This course is designed to expose the student to the basics of practical ministry and team ministry.
 The course provides opportunities for the student to observe a variety of local ministries, be trained in how to do relational ministry, and experiencing ministry in a specific local ministry setting.
-(Pass/Fail Passing grade is 75% and above) - FEDU 203 Field Education in the Classroom: Internship experience for students who plan to teach in elementary, secondary, or ESL classrooms.
-(Pass/Fail Passing grade is 80% and above) - FEDU 400 Capstone Project: Students in their final semester at PIU will register for the Capstone Project course.
+(Pass/Fail - Passing grade is 75% and above)

+FEDU 203 - Field Education in the Classroom: Internship experience for students who plan to teach in elementary, secondary, or ESL classrooms.
+(Pass/Fail - Passing grade is 80% and above)

+FEDU 400 - Capstone Project: Students in their final semester at PIU will register for the Capstone Project course.
 The course will require students to integrate and synthesize what they learned throughout their major and produce a final culminating product (i.e., a paper, project, presentation, or internship).
 The Capstone Project requires students to work with the instructor of record to prepare a capstone proposal that will prepare the student for life-long work and ministry.
 The proposal will require approval from department chair and the instructor of record.
-(Pass/Fail Passing grade is 80% and above) - FEDU 401 Church Leadership and Administration Practicum: Internship experience for students who expect to be serving local churches as pastors or in some form of specialized ministry.
-(Pass/Fail Passing grade is 80% and above) - FEDU 402 Teaching Assistant Practicum: A study of the communication aspects of teaching Bible and theology in both an academic and church context.
+(Pass/Fail - Passing grade is 80% and above)

+FEDU 401 - Church Leadership and Administration Practicum: Internship experience for students who expect to be serving local churches as pastors or in some form of specialized ministry.
+(Pass/Fail - Passing grade is 80% and above)

+FEDU 402 - Teaching Assistant Practicum: A study of the communication aspects of teaching Bible and theology in both an academic and church context.
 Students will also gain experience in all aspects of classroom teaching including lecture, discussion, grading and online delivery systems.
-(Pass/Fail Passing grade is 80% and above) - FEDU 403 Cross Cultural Mission Practicum: Internship experience for students who expect to be serving as missionaries in a cross-cultural context.
-(Pass/Fail Passing grade is 80% and above) - FEDU 404 Classroom Practicum in TEFL: Students divide their time between coursework/ classes and working in classes of adult or child ESL learners.
-(Pass/Fail Passing grade is 80% and above)
+(Pass/Fail - Passing grade is 80% and above)

+FEDU 403 - Cross Cultural Mission Practicum: Internship experience for students who expect to be serving as missionaries in a cross-cultural context.
+(Pass/Fail - Passing grade is 80% and above)

+FEDU 404 - Classroom Practicum in TEFL: Students divide their time between coursework/ classes and working in classes of adult or child ESL learners.
+(Pass/Fail - Passing grade is 80% and above)